11BelowStudio/HECC-IT/Technical Documentation/README.md

 # 3. [Development of the Term 1 MVP](./Development%20of%20the%20Term%201%20MVP.md) **WIP**

 This discusses the development of the second iteration of HECC-IT, produced during the remainder of the first term (the first iteration of OH-HECC, and several improvements to HECC-UP and the HECCIN' Game).

 This also covers [how OH-HECC holds the game data](./OH-HECC%20MVP%20editable%20passages,%20editable%20metadata,%20and%20GameDataObject.md) in a separate document (which that main document does provide a link to).

+The [development of the remainder of OH-HECC](./MVP%20Development%20of%20OH-HECC.md) is also discussed in its own document, which is once again linked in the main document for this stage of development.

 # 4. [Development of the final version of HECC-IT](./Final%20version%20development.md) **//TODO**